 When deciding whether to file a claim, consider whether the person you are suing has any income.
 Even if the judge grants you a judgment, if the person you sued has no income, it will be difficult for you to collect any money.
 You might want to check this out before you invest your time and money in filing a claim.
 Also consider whether mediation would better resolve your problem.

-BEFORE YOU START A LAWSUIT: MEDIATION
+BEFORE YOU START A LAWSUIT: MI-RESOLVE OR MEDIATION

-Mediation is a process in which two or more people involved in a dispute meet in a private, confidential setting, and with the help of a trained neutral person, work out a solution to their problem.
+Another option is mediation which is a process in which two or more people involved in a dispute meet in a private, confidential setting, and with the help of a trained neutral person, work out a solution to their problem.
 Mediation is fast, either free or low cost, and effective in resolving many disputes including landlord/tenant, consumer/merchant, and neighborhood disputes.
 In most cases, a mediation meeting can be set up within 10 days, and 90% of all cases in which both parties to a dispute agree to use a mediation service result in agreements acceptable to all sides.
 If you can work out your dispute in mediation, you may not need to go to court.
 Ask the clerk at the district court for information on the mediation program or you can call 1-800-8RESOLVE.

 HOW TO START YOUR LAWSUIT